x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/switchovers-and-failovers-exchange-2013-help.md

 In a site resilient configuration, automatic recovery in response to a site-level failure can occur within a DAG, allowing the messaging system to remain in a functional state.
 This configuration requires at least three locations, as it requires deploying DAG members in two locations and the DAG's witness server in a third location.

-If you don't have three locations, or even if you do have three locations, but you want to control datacenter-level recovery actions, you can configure a DAG for manual recovery in the event of a site-level failure.
+If you don't have three locations, or even if you do have three locations, but you want to control datacenter-level recovery actions, you can configure a DAG for manual recovery if a site-level failure occurs.
 In that event, you would perform a process called a *datacenter switchover*.
 As with many disaster recovery scenarios, prior planning and preparation for a datacenter switchover can simplify your recovery process and reduce the duration of your outage.

-Because of the numerous architectural changes in Exchange 2013, including the consolidation of server roles, performing a datacenter switchover in Exchange 2013 is significantly easier than it was in Exchange 2010.
+Because of the numerous architectural changes in Exchange 2013, including the consolidation of server roles, performing a datacenter switchover in Exchange 2013 is easier than it was in Exchange 2010.
 For detailed steps to performing a datacenter switchover, see [Datacenter Switchovers](datacenter-switchovers-exchange-2013-help.md).

 ## Failovers

 A failover is an automatic activation process that can occur at the database, server, or datacenter level.
 Failovers occur in response to a failure that affects an individual database (for example, an isolated storage loss) an entire server (for example, a motherboard failure or a loss of power), or an entire site (for example, the loss of all DAG members in a site).

 DAGs and mailbox database copies provide full redundancy and rapid recovery of both the data and the services that provide access to the data.
-The following table lists the expected recovery actions for a variety of failures.
+The following table lists the expected recovery actions for various failures.
 Some failures require the administrator to initiate the recovery, and other failures are automatically handled by the system.

 <table style="width:100%;">
 <colgroup>